swatantrasinha/learn-aws/chapter-07/README.md

 ## Steps to create AWS EC2 instance

+Note: EC2 service is region specific.
+Now we are going to create EC2 instance in region United States(N.Virginia) but is we switch to different region say Stockholm, then the created EC2 instance won't be visible in other region.

 In IAM, search for EC2 -> click on **Launch Instance**
 - number of instance --> 1
 - give name --> **mywebserver**